 Laurelin Paige is the NY Times, Wall Street Journal, and USA Today bestselling author of the Fixed Trilogy.
 She’s a sucker for a good romance and gets giddy anytime there’s kissing, much to the embarrassment of her three daughters.
 Her husband doesn’t seem to complain, however.
 When she isn’t reading or writing sexy stories, she’s probably singing, watching edgy black comedy on Netflix or dreaming of Michael Fassbender.
 She’s also a proud member of Mensa International though she doesn’t do anything with the organization except use it as material for her bio.
 You can connect with Laurelin on Facebook at facebook.com/LaurelinPaige or on twitter @laurelinpaige.
 You can also visit her website, laurelinpaige.com, to sign up for emails about new releases.
 Subscribers also receive a free book from a different bestselling author every month.

 Why we love it: We love Laurelin’s bio because she lets her fun personality shine through!
 She also includes information about a monthly giveaway she runs through her mailing list, which is enticing and unique.

 10. Mia Sosa

-Mia Sosa is an award-winning contemporary romance writer and 2015 Romance Writers of America® Golden Heart® Finalist.
-Her books have received praise and recognition from Kirkus Reviews, Booklist, Library Journal (starred reviews), The Washington Post, Entertainment Weekly, and more.
+Mia Sosa is a USA Today bestselling author of contemporary romance and romantic comedies.
+Her books have received starred reviews from Publishers Weekly, Kirkus Reviews, Booklist, and Library Journal, and have been praised by Cosmopolitan, The Washington Post, Buzzfeed, Entertainment Weekly, and more.